Thecoder0012/Legal_documents/README.md

 # Assignment
 HtML/CSS/JS assignment

-Here I am creating a site for a company for one to browse legal documents. - to create/add messages and save them in the documents.
+Here I am creating a site for a legal consultancy company for one to browse legal documents. - to create/add messages and save them in the documents.